Insurances and health

 For more information on health insurance in the Netherlands, please visit Study in Holland website.

 If you do not have an AON (ICS Complete) policy, Dutch public health insurance, or an EU health insurance card, please use this insurance checklist to verify whether your insurance policy meets all requirements.
-If still in doubt after going through the checklist please send a scanned copy of your policy to your International Programmes Officer at the Admissions Office.

 For more information on health insurance in the Netherlands please visit Study in Holland website / healthcare insurance.